Adventure Sailing Holiday: Iceland, Faroes, Scotland

 Our expedition sailing yachts only have between 7 and 10 berths on them.
 When you book, you are committing to take one of these places.
 Due to these very limited numbers, we will often have turned away someone else who would have liked the berth.
 Unlike many other holidays, please understand this gives us little if any flexibility to make changes or to move trips.
 We will always endeavour to assist you (& the earlier you tell us the better), but unless we can find someone else to take your place, we usually cannot move your booking.

-This is a typical itinerary for the route from Sedisfjordur, Iceland to Scotland (If you are doing Scotland to Iceland, please just reverse it!)
-The route from Reykjavik is very similar.
+This is a typical itinerary for the route from Sedisfjordur, Iceland to Scotland via the Faroes.
+(If you are doing Scotland to Iceland, please just reverse it!)
+The route from Reykjavik is very similar but goes via the Westman Islands.
 Check the Dates & Prices tab for exact start and end locations for your trip.
 What makes expedition sailing so special is that there can be no fixed itinerary and so the detailed itinerary below can be indicative only.
 The wind and the weather ultimately shape actual timings and what’s possible each day.

 Training and a day sail to Nordfjord